DanielGallo/GivEnergy-Scriptable-Widget/ReadMe.md

 ## Prerequisites

-There are several prerequisites
+There are several prerequisites:

 - **[GivEnergy inverter](https://www.givenergy.co.uk/)** - you obviously need a GivEnergy inverter connected to your local home network :)
 - **[Home Assistant](https://www.home-assistant.io/)** - running on the same local network (e.g. on a Raspberry Pi or home server)
-- **[GivTCP](https://github.com/GivEnergy/giv_tcp)** - this connects to your GivEnergy inverter and provides realtime data via an MQTT broker that Home Assistant is able to read.
+- **[GivTCP](https://github.com/GivEnergy/giv_tcp)** - this connects directly to your GivEnergy inverter and provides realtime data via an MQTT broker that Home Assistant is able to read.
 This needs to be running on the same local network as your inverter (e.g. on a Raspberry Pi or home server)
 - **iOS device for running this widget via the [Scriptable app](https://scriptable.app/)**

 ## Screenshot

+Here is a screenshot of the widget running on an iPhone:

 ![Screenshot](images/screenshot.jpg)

 ## Notes

-- It took me a while to get this working, so if you think I've forgotten to include an important step in the instructions below, please let me know and I'll update them!
+- It took me a while to get this working, and I may have missed an important step in the instructions below - if you believe this is the case please let me know and I'll update them!
-- iOS limits the refresh rate of widgets on the home screen - it normally refreshes every few minutes, or sometimes longer.
+- iOS limits the refresh rate of widgets on the home screen - it normally refreshes every few minutes, or sometimes longer (I've seen up to 10-12 minutes between refreshes sometimes).
 I've included a timestamp on the widget so you can see when it was last refreshed.
 You can also configure the widget so that when it's tapped it runs the script, which will show the widget in a popup screen and cause the data to be refreshed.

 ## Instructions

-1. Follow the installation instructions for [GivTCP](https://github.com/GivEnergy/giv_tcp) and set this up on somewhere on your local network so that it's running 24/7.
+1. Follow the installation instructions for [GivTCP](https://github.com/GivEnergy/giv_tcp) and set this up
+somewhere on your local network so that it's running 24/7.
 This runs inside a Docker container.
 2. Once GivTCP is setup, you will need to define a few settings inside the `docker-compose.yml`:
    1. `INVERTOR_IP` - set the IP address of your GivEnergy inverter (assign a static IP to the inverter via your router if possible)